 - Economics – A recent study found that controlling the fuel gas using Coriolis mass flow had a Net Present Value (NPV) of approximately $1,000,000 for a single crude unit charge heater.
-The base case was pressure control, and temperature, pressure, or MW corrected volumetric flow control showed no benefit over pressure control.
-In that study, the NPV calculation used a discount factor of 10%, and a project period of 20 years.
+Temperature, pressure, or MW corrected volumetric flow control showed no benefit over pressure control.

-- Safety – Superior control of the fired heater in turn creates a safer operating environment.
+- Safety – Superior control of the fired heater creates a safer operating environment.
 With constant, real-time process insight, you’ll be able to avoid the risks associated with sub-stoichiometric combustion.
-Also, using flow meters equipped with SMV, you’ll minimize exposure to hazardous conditions.
+Using flow meters equipped with SMV will allow for minimized exposure to hazardous conditions.

 There’s a Lot More to the Story